calejvaldez/YouAreTyping/docs/guide.md

 > importing back into You Are Typing.

 You can export your messages as a comma separated values (`.csv`) file.
 This format is best used for spreadsheet programs.

-You can do so by using the `Control` and `e` keys at the same time.
+You can do so in the Settings page (selecting the gear icon located on the top-right) or by using the `Control` + `e` keyboard shortcut.
+You may also do this in the "File" submenu.

-You can also export your messages as a `.json` file by using the menu under the "File" submenu.
+If you'd like to backup your messages to import in another app, you can export as `.json` in the Settings page or in the "File" submenu.

 ### Importing your messages

 You can only import a `.json` file.
-You can do so by pressing the `Control` + `i` key.
+You can do so by pressing the `Control` + `i` key or using the "File" submenu.

 In order to import a `.json` file, it has to be structured as a list of Message objects, with the following keys: